BarisAlbayrakIEEE/StructuralAnalysis/README.md

 In such cases, an algorithm is required to access statically defined data (e.g. _type_containers) with the runtime information.
 The efficiency of this algorithm is crucial as it would help central algorithms used frequently (e.g. the descendant traversal for the state propogation).
 **I will create a function hierarchy to apply the FP solutions to the problem.**
-A higher level templated function is defined where each specialization would bind to the corresponding type container (e.g. `VectorTree<EO_Panel>`).
+A higher level templated function is defined where each specialization would bind to the corresponding type container (e.g. `VectorTree<CS_EO_Panel>`).
 Then, the functions of the DAG (e.g. DFS traversal) would be routed by this templated higher level function.
 The two functions in the below pseudocode serve for this purpose: `with_type_object` and `with_type_container`.